AUGSBURG HEALTH INSURANCE REQUIREMENTS

 If you are from outside Minnesota or from outside the Twin Cities area, make sure that your policy covers you in Minneapolis.
 If not, please contact your company to see if it’s possible to make special arrangements for out-of-area coverage.

 If your parents have insurance, the Affordable Care Act allows students to stay on their parents’ policy until the age of 26.

 If you do not have insurance, here are some helpful resources to check out.

 Private Student Insurance Plans

-MNsure – New Health insurance exchange that provides a one-stop health insurance marketplace where Minnesotans can find and compare plans and choose the coverage that fits their needs.
+MNsure – Health insurance exchange that provides a one-stop health insurance marketplace where Minnesotans can find and compare plans and choose the coverage that fits their needs.
 Based on your income, MNSure will also let you know if you qualify for free or low cost insurance through the state or federal insurance programs (Medical Assistance or Minnesota Care).1-855-366-7873

 International Student Health Insurance Programs